-It may be that those of inner (within China) and outer (outside of China) Mongolia mainly derived from Magog and the Han Chinese derived from Javan and or a mixture of the sons of Japheth.
+It seems to be that the Han Chinese derived from Javan and/or a mixture of the sons of Japheth.

-Irrespective of which son(s) or grandson(s) of Noah the oriental peoples descended from, the Bible specifically teaches that all peoples were together and of the same language until after the tower of Babel:
+Irrespective of which son(s) or grandson(s) of Noah the Chinese peoples descended from, the Bible specifically teaches that all peoples were together and of the same language until after the tower of Babel:

 1 Now the whole earth had one language and one speech...

 6 And the Lord said, "Indeed the people are one and they all have one language, and this is what they begin to do; now nothing that they propose to do will be withheld from them.
 7 Come, let Us go down and there confuse their language, that they may not understand one another's speech."
 8 So the Lord scattered them abroad from there over the face of all the earth, and they ceased building the city.
 9 Therefore its name is called Babel, because there the Lord confused the language of all the earth; and from there the Lord scattered them abroad over the face of all the earth.
 (Genesis 11:1,6-9).

 Thus, until God confused human language and scattered people abroad, all humans were together and spoke the same language.

 If the Bible is true (and I believe that it certainly is) then we would expect that perhaps somewhere the Chinese may have preserved some knowledge of some of the events recorded in the Bible prior to this scattering as well as some connection to the area of Babel.

 Could ancient Chinese characters help show the ties that the Chinese peoples have with the Bible?